Learndirect: History

 The House of Commons Committee of Public Accounts undertook a review of the programme in 2005–2006; it found that the programme had received a total of £930 million in public funding, and was critical of the poor involvement of businesses, the high cost of marketing, and the low number of learners recorded as meeting their training objectives.

 Ufi announced in late 2009 that it would be unable to sustain the large network of centres due to proposed budget cuts.
-An agreement was subsequently reached with the newly established Skills Funding Agency, allowing for a smaller network of centres, with the closure of some between July and August 2010.

-Ufi were contracted by the Skills Funding Agency to deliver agreed targets in respect of qualifications achieved by learners, as well as a raft of quality, equality, and other indirect targets.
+The Skills Funding Agency, established in early 2010, contracted Ufi to deliver against agreed targets in respect of qualifications achieved by learners, as well as a raft of quality, equality, and other indirect targets.
 However, following the May 2010 general election in which the Labour government was replaced by a Conservative-Liberal Democrat coalition, the future of Learndirect became unclear.
-Funding for English as a foreign or second language through Learndirect centres ceased in July 2010.
+Funding for English as a foreign or second language through Learndirect centres ceased in July 2010, and around that time some learning centres were closed.

 According to The Independent, Ufi was included in a list compiled by the new government of quangos which it sought to abolish.
-The company and the Learndirect brand were then bought by LDC, part of Lloyds Banking Group, on 4 October 2011.
+The company and the Learndirect brand were bought by LDC, part of Lloyds Banking Group, in October 2011.
 Learndirect thus became an independent training provider competing in the open market and Ufi Ltd became a charitable trust.
 Learndirect Scotland became part of Skills Development Scotland and was renamed "My World of Work".

 Learndirect participated as a provider in the UK government's mandatory unpaid work experience programme for those on Jobseeker's Allowance, in place between 2011 and 2017.
-The scheme was commonly known as "workfare", and formally by Learndirect and the Department of Work and Pensions as Mandatory Work Activity.
+The scheme was commonly known as "workfare", and formally by Learndirect and the Department for Work and Pensions as Mandatory Work Activity.

 Between 2012 and 2015, Learndirect’s profits declined 85%, while student failure rates doubled in its educational programmes, and achievement rates for its apprenticeships dropped below Ofsted's 62% minimum to qualify for grants.
 During this period, 84% of Learndirect's profits were redirected to its parent firm to pay for dividends, debt-servicing, and legal fees, as well as half a million pounds to sponsor the Marussia F1 racing team.